ChrBarth/pypod/README.md

 * needs some testing, finding and fixing bugs
 * get rid of time.sleep() and call updateGUI from callback function when new data comes in
 * polish gui (group elements that belong together)
+* GUI: When downloading a certain program and updating the gui, ever gui-event gets triggered which results in midi commands being sent.
+This leads to the current program always being marked as changed (indicated by the little dot on the pod's display).
+Triggering these events in case of a program download (or program change) should be somehow disabled because it is somehow useless (we get data from the pod just to immediately send it back).

 ## REQUIREMENTS: